yawaramin/stubbex/README.md

 might change dynamically with every request (e.g., you might inject the current time into the response).

-### Troubleshooting
+### Injecting JSON into Responses

-Be careful with putting markup in stubs.
+Be careful with putting markup, especially JSON, in stubs.
 The templated stub is passed through an interpolation engine (EEx), then decoded from a JSON-encoded string into an Elixir-native data structure.
-If for example you miss escaping the template stub's body JSON properly (see above for escaping examples), you'll get runtime errors from Stubbex that look like this:
+If for example you miss escaping the template stub's body JSON properly, you'll get runtime errors from Stubbex that look like this:

 ```
 [error] GenServer "/stubs/https/jsonplaceholder.typicode.com/todos/1" terminating